ITC: Small investors, HNIs now own Rs 55,000 cr worth shares in FMCG firm

 The scrip has more than doubled since October 2021 and is up 60 per cent in 2022 so far.

-ITC has gained market share in cigarettes and that other segments have also been scaling up with portfolio and network expansion, which augurs well for the Kolkata-based company, said analysts.
+ITC has gained market share in cigarettes and that its other segments have also been scaling up with portfolio and network expansion.
+That augurs well for the Kolkata-based company, said analysts.

-The near term outlook remains positive for the cigarette maker, given a positive cigarette volume traction in a stable tax regime, a strong pricing and benefits of backward integration in paper and paper board business in the near term.
+The near-term outlook remains positive for the cigarette maker, given a positive cigarette volume traction in a stable tax regime, a strong pricing and benefits of backward integration in paper and paper board business in the near term.

-Besides, the company is seeing a structural recovery in the Hotels business, analysts said.
+Besides, the company is seeing a structural recovery in its hotel business, analysts said.

 With no price hikes in the near term, the government's action on curbing illicit cigarette will help ITC to maintain volume growth momentum in the cigarette business, analysts said.